Elpidia Carrillo

 Elpidia Carrillo (born August 16, 1961) is a Mexican actress and director.
 Her career includes roles in both film and television.
 Internationally she is best known for supporting roles in Predator, Bread and Roses, Nine Lives and Blue Beetle.

 She was nominated for an Independent Spirit Award for Best Female Lead for her performance in Salvador.
-She is known for the role Tecuichpo in the independent film The Other Conquest.
+She is known for the role of Tecuichpo in the independent film The Other Conquest.

 Early life

 Carrillo was born in Parácuaro, Michoacán, Mexico, on August 16, 1961.
 One of eight children in a family of farm laborers, her childhood was marked by violence and poverty.
 At the age of three, her father was murdered, forcing her eldest brother to assume responsibility of the family.
 Wanting Carrillo to get an education, he forged a birth certificate so she could begin first grade at age four.

 When she was six, her brother was shot outside a theater and the family faced constant threats to their lives.
 When she was ten, Carrillo moved to Uruapan with an older sister where she dropped out of school as she began working alongside her sister at a Chinese restaurant.